cwaj400/web-dev-2018-assignment_1/README.md

     • Client Side: HTML, JavaScript, CSS/Bootstrap for styling
     • Server Side: Java & SQL.
 Java uses RestFull API's and JPA (Java Persistance Library).
                    The User model is mapped to a SQL schema which tracks changes.

+Just wanted to check if development branch works as expected.